openmusic-project/openmusic-project.github.io/openmusic/doc/Tutorials/tut.gen.24.md

 [**Voice**](voice) object is carried by a special type of tree called a rhythm tree.
-Our goal in this patch is just to construct a simple rhythm tree from scratch that will be acceptable to the [**Voice**](voice) box. **An entire chapter is devoted to the concept of rhythm trees in the[Main Section.](concepts.rhythm-trees)**
+Our goal in this patch is just to construct a simple rhythm tree from scratch that will be acceptable to the [**Voice**](voice) box. **An entire chapter is devoted to the concept of rhythm trees in the [main documentation.](../om-manual/RT1)**

 Consider the following example of a rhythm tree: